duckduckgo/duckduckgo-help-pages/_docs/privacy/favicons.md

 At DuckDuckGo, we don’t track you, ever.
 That’s our [privacy policy](https://duckduckgo.com/privacy) in a nutshell.
 For example, we do not create unique cookies and, more generally, architect our product so that we do not even have the ability to create a search or browsing history for any individual — it’s privacy by design.

 Updates to favicons should occur automatically over a period of a few weeks.
-If you are seeing a persistent problem, please <a href="{{ site.baseurl }}/company/contact-us/">let us know</a>.
+If you are seeing a persistent problem, please [let us know]({{ site.baseurl }}/company/contact-us/).